Instantons on the Blown-up Surface and the Affine Vertex Algebra: Grassmannians of complexes and the Clifford algebra

 From \cref{sec:cli} to \cref{sec:derived}, we generalize \cref{eq:model} to the Grassmannians of Tor-amplitude $[0,1]$-complexes and also to different (co)homology theories.
 In particular, we construct an isomorphism of graded $\mathrm{Cl}(r)$-representations:

 where $\mb{H}^*$ can be the Chow groups (\cref{thm:4.4}), Hodge cohomology groups (\cref{thm:4.4}), Grothendieck group of coherent sheaves (\cref{thm:1}) and Hochschild homology groups (\cref{thm:hos}).
-The main tool for constructing \cref{eq:once} arises from the semi-orthogonal decomposition in derived categories, where it naturally induces a decomposition of the Grothendieck groups which is however generally not orthogonal and needs an {orthogonalization}.
-Surprisingly, we find that this orthogonalization is particularly useful for constructing $\mathrm{Cl}(r)$-representations to be explained in this section.
-The geometric correspondences are given in \cref{sec:chow} and \cref{sec:derived}.
+The main tool for constructing \cref{eq:once} arises from the semi-orthogonal decomposition in derived categories, where it naturally induces a decomposition of the Grothendieck groups which is however generally not orthogonal and needs an \textbf{orthogonalization} procedure.
+Surprisingly, we find that this orthogonalization is particularly useful for constructing $\mathrm{Cl}(r)$-representations, which we explain in this section.
+We will give the geometric correspondences in \cref{sec:chow} and \cref{sec:derived}.

-\begin{remark} Unlike $\mathrm{gl}_r$ where there are infinite many irreducible representations, $\mathrm{F}(r)$ is the unique irreducible representation of $\mathrm{Cl}(r)$ (see \cref{lem:irreducible} for a proof).
+\begin{remark} Unlike $\mathrm{gl}_r$, where there are infinitely many irreducible representations, $\mathrm{F}(r)$ is the unique irreducible representation of $\mathrm{Cl}(r)$ (see \cref{lem:irreducible} for a proof).
 We will return to this perspective in \cref{sec:main}, via the Boson--Fermion correspondence. \end{remark}

-\subsection{The orthogonalization and \texorpdfstring{$\mathrm{Cl}(r)$ representations}{}}
+\subsection{The orthogonalization and \texorpdfstring{$\mathrm{Cl}(r)$-representations}{}}

 In $\mathrm{Cl}(r)$ we define $p_{\emptyset} = q_{\emptyset}=1$ and for any subset $I=(a_0< \ldots< a_k) \subset [r]$ we define

 \begin{lemma} Let $V$ be a $\mathrm{Cl}(r)$-representation and let $W:= \bigcap_{i\in [r]}\ker(p_i)$.
 Then we have the isomorphism of $\mathrm{Cl}(r)$-representations